jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Fix f = In (f (Fix f))
 ```

-By using `Fix`, we can define our corresponding pattern functor in such a way that
+By using `Fix`, we can define our corresponding pattern functor
+in such a way, called the fixed point of functors, which is
-it is isomorphic to the original definition,
+isomorphic to the original definition,

 Fix ExprF ~ Expr

-This technique of redefining recursive data types is very powerful however
+This technique of redefining recursive data types is very powerful.
-for most people this non-recursive definition is harder to reason with.
+Interestingly [4], the fixed point of functors corresponds to the
+initial algebra.
+BOOM.

 ## Catamorphism
-{Definition}
+Catamorphism are generalisations of folds, it replicates the concept of
+iterative functions by destroying the data structure while traversing it.

 {Concrete Example}

 {Theorems}
+{Fusion}
+{cata compose}
+{Banana Split Theorem}

 ## References
 [1] Fold and Unfold for Program Semantics.
 [2] Folding DSL: Deep and Shallow Embedding.
 [3] Functional programming with bananas, lenses, envelopes and barbed wire.
+[4] Recursive types for free.